The wonderful cast of Ozy and Millie and their character tropes.

 - Jerk Jock

 - Karma Houdini: He hits Millie, stuffs Ozy and other kids in trash cans, and is generally a bully.
-The one time he actually pays for it is when Isolde is around to protect Ozy.
+The one time we see him pay for it is when Isolde is around to protect Ozy.

 - Stuffed Into A Trash Can: One of his favorite tactics.